15 of the Most Gorgeous Inaugural Gowns Worn by First Ladies

 Lady Bird Johnson in John Moore (1963)

 Lady Bird Johnson wasn’t your typical political spouse of the era.
 She was highly educated, ambitious, and a driving force behind her husband.
 For her inaugural gown, she chose a bold yellow gown by John Moore that she ordered through Neiman Marcus.
 According to Lady Bird Johnson, she chose a gown she thought would age well.
-Check out these gorgeous classic dresses every woman should own.
+Check out these 9 things that happen as soon as a new president takes office.

 Pat Nixon in Karen Stark for Harvey Berin (1969)